 4. Connect on an individual level

-What is happening in the world right now is a tragedy for many, a struggle for others, and an inconvenience for some, but it is stripping us all down to an understanding of the need to connect.
-Most of us have never gone through anything that has upended our lives quite like this pandemic, and it is putting us in a place where we can have a truly beneficial impact on lives by simply reaching out.
+What is happening in the world is a tragedy for many, a struggle for others, and an inconvenience for some, but it strips us all down to an understanding of the need to connect.
+Most of us have never gone through anything that has upended our lives quite like the pandemic, and it is putting us in a place where we can have a truly beneficial impact on lives by simply reaching out.

 CX leaders can drive business objectives, anticipate the needs of customers, and deliver more humanity by giving support teams much more flexibility to simply connect.
 We should start all of our CX conversations by asking after the wellbeing of the people on the other side of the connection.

-CX is a vital tool in an age in which enterprises struggle to differentiate, but leaders in the space often need to reduce people to measurements and study the numbers to determine success.
+Customer experience is a vital tool in an age when enterprises struggle to differentiate, but leaders in the space often need to reduce people to measurements and study the numbers to determine success.
 Companies cannot meet their business objectives unless they are connecting with their customers.

 * * *

-As we begin to rebuild, the benefits of CX will be essential to helping companies and customers at the same time.
-The COVID-19 pandemic has shattered or shifted many of the long-held assumptions about what customers need, but this is a time when B2B CX can thrive because, at the core, it's about connecting with individuals.
+As we begin to rebuild, the improved customer experience will be essential to helping companies and customers at the same time.
+The pandemic has shattered or shifted many of the long-held assumptions about what customers need, but it's a time when B2B CX can thrive because, at the core, it's about connecting with individuals.

 Know someone who would enjoy it too?
 Share with your friends, free of charge, no sign up required!
 Simply share this link, and they will get instant access…